christianuhlcc/blog/content/en/posts/oe_learn_from_failure.md

 While the post-mortem process is helpful, and it's always great to learn where you can, a good post-mortem process is also expensive.
 Additionally, there's a natural tendency to hold leaders accountable for the raw number of incidents in their groups, which incentivizes them to not classify things as "needs a post-mortem".

 You can avoid unproductive discussions during an outage by having a clear taxonomy of problems.
-For example you could group things into Severity classes:
+For example, you could group things into Severity classes:

 * ***Sev 1:*** All of production is down, no customer can access anything, data loss happens or you have a security incident.
 * ***Sev 2:*** A major flow or functionality is impacted for all customers or performance has significantly degraded.